Skip to content

 Testing the Form

-At this point you can quickly test out the form.
+At this point, you can quickly test out the form.
 Simply click the “Copy Link” button next to an association.
 Then paste the link into the URL bar on your browser.

-Note: you’ll need to know a homeowner within the association so you can enter the correct credentials to test the form.
+Note: You’ll need to know a homeowner within the association so you can enter the correct credentials to test the form.

 Going Live

 When your forms are tested and ready to implement, you can go back to the Link Forms tab, click on the General Form, and click “Export Links to Excel”.
 Then you can take each individual link and paste them on the individual associations’ websites where homeowners can see them.
-From here, the homeowners can then click on the link to be taken to an authentication page.
-They’ll need to submit their proper credentials before they will be forwarded on to the Online Submit form.

 Once the user submits their project, they will receive an email with a link back to the form.
 The property manager will also receive an email notification stating that the homeowner submitted a project and can be found in the Staged Projects section of SmartArchitecturals.
 The property manager should review the submission for completeness, then change the status to “Not Voted” and click “Save” in order to send the project on to the committee.